 UCM′s English Proficiency Test assesses Reading, Writing, Listening and Speaking skills, with a focus on Vocabulary and Grammar subskills.
 A student who has applied to UCM may choose to take this test in lieu of TOEFL or IELTS.

-Important Information: This test may be taken only one time by students prior to their arrival at UCM.
-UCM reserves the right to retest a student upon arrival if there is a suspicious difference in the level of English as compared to the UCM English Proficiency Test results.
+Important Information: UCM reserves the right to retest a student upon arrival if there is a significant difference in the level of English as compared to the UCM English Proficiency Test results.
 The scores for this test may only be used for Admission to the University of Central Missouri.

 Scoring total: 120 points